dannybauman/30-day-map-challenge-2025/README.md

 ### Step-by-Step Process

 **Step 1: Ideation**
+- Use the SAME ideation prompt for Claude, ChatGPT, and Gemini (ensures fair comparison)
-- Ask Claude, ChatGPT, and Gemini for 2 ideas for the current day's map theme
+- Ask each platform for 2 ideas for the current day's map theme
-- Review results, pick best idea(s)
+- Paste back full outputs from all 3 platforms into Cursor
+- Cursor logs all ideas (including iterations if needed) and helps choose the best concept

 **Step 2: Prompt Preparation**
 - Open `implementation-base.txt` template